manitbaser/Competitive-Programming-Resources/README.md

 Next thing should be to **get a hold of programming in C++.** **HackerRank** is an excellent platform to do so( https://www.hackerrank.com).
 The interface is friendly, and solving fundamental problems will give you a gist of what comes next.

 After programming on HackerRank for a week or so, one should get started with **topic wise questions** from either **LeetCode or InterviewBit**.
 The interface of either site is fantastic.
 InterviewBit gives more of a structured approach for CP practise, while the LeetCode community is incredible.
 Even after solving a problem, one should look at the most liked solutions in the comment section of LeetCode and see how others may have used a more optimized approach.
+One can opt to solve the LeetCode’s top interview questions (https://leetcode.com/explore/featured/card/top-interview-questions-easy/) if the interviews are not so far away.

 **Some resources for specific topics:**